ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

 # General Description

--   In an *image order* algorithm, we define the position of an observer of the scene (the gentleman with the stick in Alberti's drawing) and the direction in which they observe.
+-   In an *image order* algorithm, we define the position of an observer of the scene (the man with the stick in Alberti's drawing) and the direction in which they observe.

--   A two-dimensional surface representing the screen is defined.
+-   The screen is represented by a two-dimensional rectangular surface $S$.

 -   The rendering solution is calculated only for the points $\vec x$ on the surfaces $S$ of the scene that are visible to the observer through the screen.